Hero image with Pittsburgh background https://pittplusme.org/study/1878

 STUDY BASICS

 Were you prescribed an aromatase inhibitor (AI) in the past 4 weeks, or will you be prescribed an AI in the future?
-You may be eligible for a remote research study to test whether a writing intervention improves medication adherence and reduces physical symptoms and stress.
+You may be eligible for a research study to test whether a writing intervention improves medication adherence and reduces physical symptoms and stress.
 This study involves questionnaires, writing activities, and the use of an electronic pill bottle.
 Compensation is provided.

 STUDY PURPOSE